 - Where YouTube is suggesting your content: Traffic from impressions on the YouTube homepage, watch page, and trending tab (sources will only show if impressions have happened in those locations).

-- Where viewer are seeking your content: Places where users look for you content.
-For example, traffic from impression on the YouTube search page, subscriber feed, another other places where viewers look for your content.
+- Where viewers are seeking your content: Places where viewers look for you videos.
+For example, traffic from impressions on the YouTube search page or subscriber feed.

-Learn more about using the impressions funnel in YouTube Studio Beta.
+Learn more about using the impressions funnel in YouTube Studio.

-Keep in mind that it's normal to see varying amounts of impressions from different places on YouTube.
-For example, viewers might be more likely to watch a video if they searched for it specifically than when it was shown to them as a recommendation.
+Keep in mind that it's common to see varying amounts of impressions from different places on YouTube.
+For example, viewers might be more likely to watch a video if they searched for it specifically.
 Learn how to see and understand your traffic sources for views.